NamYoonJi/NamYoonJi/README.md

 ### NAM YOON JI

-🌱 I’m an junior currently learning Data Science, Artificial Intelligence @ SKKU, Korea.
+🌱 I’m an junior currently learning Data Science and Artificial Intelligence @ SKKU, Korea.
 (Also an amateur photographer!)

 📫 How to reach me: seinundzeit@g.skku.edu  or yoon7k3@gmail.com